-Interface Consulting’s experts have in-depth knowledge of labor productivity tracking and controls, impacts, industry studies, and quantification techniques.
-While each project has its own unique challenges and issues, Interface Consulting’s labor productivity analyses typically consider our experience in the field as project/construction management professionals; testimony and interviews of key project personnel; contemporaneous project documents (e.g., progress reports, daily reports, time sheets and labor records, etc.); our education and specialized training; as well as recognized industry labor productivity studies and reports.
-Our labor productivity experts specialize in labor productivity analysis and may utilize the following industry-recognized methodologies, where appropriate:
+Interface Consulting has in-depth knowledge of labor productivity tracking and controls, impacts, industry studies, and quantification techniques.
+While each project has its own unique challenges and issues, Interface Consulting’s labor productivity analyses typically consider our experts’ experience in the field as project/construction management professionals; the testimony and interviews of key project personnel; available contemporaneous project documents (e.g., progress reports, daily reports, time sheets and labor records, etc.); our education and specialized training; and recognized industry labor productivity studies and reports.
+Our construction claims consultants specialize in labor productivity analysis and are experienced in the application of the following industry-recognized methodologies:

 Each individual project should be studied to determine which of the above-referenced productivity analysis methodologies can be most accurately implemented.
 Furthermore, contractual agreements may stipulate specific requirements for the affected party’s potential recovery of labor productivity damages.
 The project facts, the nature of the events being analyzed, and the extent of available labor data aid in the methodology selection.